Cajon Pass: Road transport

 The Mojave Freeway (I-15) was built in 1969 over Cajon Summit west of Cajon Pass.
 It is a major route from Los Angeles and the Inland Empire to Las Vegas.
 The freeway runs above and parallel to an original stretch of U.S. Route 66 and U.S. Route 395.
 This stretch, now known as Cajon Boulevard, is a short, well-preserved fragment dating to a rerouting and widening of the highway in the early 1950s.
 Only the southbound/westbound lanes are in use; the northbound/eastbound lanes and corresponding bridges are closed to through traffic.
 It is along this stretch of road, accessible via either the Kenwood Avenue or Cleghorn Road exits that some of the best trainspotting areas are found.
 The Cajon Pass segment of I-15 was named the deadliest road in California.

 The historic Summit Inn, off the Oak Hills exit at the summit of the pass, was a historic Route 66 diner and was in the same location from 1952 to 2016, when it was destroyed by the Blue Cut fire.
 Some maps may show the Cajon Pass as a feature on SR 138, which crosses I-15 south of the summit between West Cajon Valley and Summit Valley.
 The highest point on I-15 between Los Angeles and Victorville is thus sometimes identified as Cajon Summit.
 However, the entire area, including Cajon Summit, is often called Cajon Pass.

 Pacific Crest Trail

-The Pacific Crest Trail goes through the Cajon Pass area, and during the hiking season up to several thousand transient hikers will pass through this area after walking one of the hottest, driest, and most grueling sections of desert on the trail.
+The Pacific Crest Trail goes through the Cajon Pass area, and during the hiking season up to several thousand thru-hikers will pass through this area after walking one of the hottest, driest, and most grueling sections of desert on the trail.
 A nearby McDonald's restaurant happens to be very close to the trail, and it is famous among hikers.
 Many hikers also spend the night in the one motel at Cajon Junction.